soorough/collabo/README.md

-# collabo
+# Collaboard
-Collabo is a real-time whiteboard collaborator made using Reactjs and Nodejs.
+Collaboard is a real-time whiteboard collaborator made using Reactjs and Nodejs.